-2) Trichloromethylmercapto compounds: This group includes three closely related fungicides - captan, folpet, and difolatan.
+TRICHLOROMETHYLMERCAPTO COMPOUNDS: This group includes three closely related fungicides captan, folpet, and Difolatan.
 Captan was the first to be developed.
 It is used for the control of a large number of fungus diseases of fruits, vegetables, and ornamentals in foliage, seed, and soil applications.
-Folpet and difolatan have similar properties and are used where they are more effective than captan.
-Difolatan is known particularly for its ability to resist weathering and provide extended control.
+Folpet and Difolatan have similar properties and are used where they are more effective than captan.
+Difolatan is known for its ability to resist weathering and, thus, gives extended control.

-OTHER ORGANIC FUNGICIDES: Guanidines: The main fungicide in this class is dodine.
-Sold under the trade name of Cyprex, it is used for the control of foliage diseases of apples, cherries, strawberries and roses.
-It is used primarily as a protection but is also a good eradicant against apple scab.
+GUANIDINE COMPOUNDS: The main fungicide in this class is dodine.
+Sold under the trade name of Cyprex, it is used for the control of foliage diseases of apples, cherries and strawberries.
+It is used primarily as a protectant but is also a good eradicant against apple scab.